 Take a peek at our last Sudan tour!

 Days 1 – 2: Arrive Khartoum

-All flights from North America and Europe arrive around midnight hence Day 1 is spent in transit to Khartoum.
+Most flights to Khartoum arrive around midnight in Khartoum hence Day 1 is spent in transit.
 Regardless of the time of your arrival, you will be picked up from the airport and be escorted to the hotel.

 If you arrive earlier in the day, we can provide suggestions for ways to enjoy your day or organize a half day tour or you can relax by the hotel pool.